usnistgov/spectrumdb/README.rst

     python setup.py install

-**OR (less preferrably)** you can install each of the following manually using pip (if you don't want to install the github desktop) :
+**OR (less preferrable)** you can install each of the following manually using pip (if you don't want to install the github desktop) :

 - pymongo ( *pip install pymongo* )
 - numpy ( *pip install numpy* )